 O’Connor, Acciani and Levy is reviewing claims on behalf of victims who developed ovarian cancer after using Johnson & Johnson’s talcum powder products Baby Powder and Shower-to-Shower for feminine hygiene.
 If you or someone you love developed ovarian cancer after long-term use of a talc-based product, you may be entitled compensation.
-O’Connor, Acciani and Levy’s experienced defective product injury lawyers will provide you with a free, no obligation consultation to review your claim.
-Our dedicated team of class action attorneys will work tirelessly to investigate your claim and determine if you are entitled to file a talcum powder lawsuit against Johnson & Johnson.
+O’Connor, Acciani and Levy’s experienced class action attorneys will provide you with a free, no obligation consultation to review your claim.
+Our dedicated team of Cincinnati talcum powder lawyers will work tirelessly to investigate your claim and determine if you are entitled to file a class action lawsuit against Johnson & Johnson.
 We work only on a contingency fee basis, which means you only have to pay us if you recover compensation for your case.

 WHAT IS TALCUM POWDER?